11 Nov 2020

 As Australia continues to celebrate the rich cultures of our First Peoples during NAIDOC Week, we’re pleased to celebrate the incredible hard work Girringun Rangers have done to protect and care for Land and Sea Country.

-We're very proud of this partnership because it acknowledges the central role that Indigenous people have played in caring for Country for more than 65,000 years.
+We're very proud of this partnership because it acknowledges the central role that Indigenous Peoples have played in caring for Country for more than 65,000 years.
 And it draws on the wealth of Ecological and Cultural Knowledge that Traditional Owners possess and generously share.

 The Girringun Rangers have taught us so much in the past 10 years, and we've been thrilled to welcome GAC Executive Officer Phil Rist in 2019 as the first Aboriginal Board member of WWF-Australia.